 A Polling Card informs you of when and where you can vote but it is not required in order to vote.
 Every person wishing to vote must bring sufficient ID to prove their identity.
-The Full list of Polling Locations including at which Booth you should attend are contained here link to combined returning officer polling scheme.
-One you have received your polling card you can check using the voter letter prefix and voter number to see what polling booth you should attend.
+The Full list of Polling Locations including at which Booth you should attend are contained here: Full list of Polling Locations.
+Once you have received your polling card you can check using the voter letter prefix and voter number to see what polling booth you should attend.

 The first batch of Polling Cards will be given to An Post for delivery in the first week of May.